U.S. sets large auction for LI-NJ wind-energy leases

 "Yet the agency has still only involved fisheries experts through superficial notice and comment, which hasn't led to resolving conflicts especially since fishermen are affected by multiple projects," Hawking said.

+Bonnie Brady, executive director of the Long Island Commercial Fishing Association, said that while wind-farm development in the areas will impact squid, scallop and fluke fishing, the fact that regulators reduced the lease areas by 72% percent means the final auction is "better than it could have been."

+"Are they spreading the pain around?
+Yes," she said of federal regulators.
+"Has the process gotten any better for us?
+Not at all."

-Gov. Kathy Hochul on Wednesday morning called the federal plan "absolutely transformative," and "exactly what we've been waiting for" after four years of little progress under the administration of former President Donald Trump.
+Gov. Kathy Hochul during the conference with Haaland called the federal plan "absolutely transformative," and "exactly what we've been waiting for" after four years of little progress under the administration of former President Donald Trump.

 "This is going to give us a chance to position ourselves globally," Hochul said.